sdiehl/stephendiehl.com/posts/ghc_02.md

   }
 ```

-The reuslting structure is a a typechecked module which contains the toplevel
+The resulting structure is a typechecked module which contains the toplevel
 types of all bindings and all subexpressions.

 ```haskell